awsdocs/amazon-rds-user-guide/doc_source/USER_UpgradeDBInstance.Oracle.md

 1. If all tests pass, upgrade your production DB instance\.
 We recommend that you confirm that the DB instance working correctly before allowing write operations to the DB instance\.

-## Preparing for the automatic upgrade of Oracle 11g SE1<a name="USER_UpgradeDBInstance.Oracle.auto-upgrade-of-11g"></a>
+## Preparing for the automatic upgrade of Oracle 11g<a name="USER_UpgradeDBInstance.Oracle.auto-upgrade-of-11g"></a>

-On November 1, 2020, we plan to begin automatically upgrading Oracle 11g SE1 License Included \(LI\) instances to Oracle 19c for Amazon RDS for Oracle\.
-All 11g instances, including reserved instances, will move to the latest available Oracle Release Update \(RU\)\.
+On November 1, 2020, Amazon RDS began automatically upgrading Oracle 11g SE1 instances on the License Included \(LI\) model to Oracle 19c\.
+On January 4, 2021, Amazon RDS begins automatically upgrading all editions of Oracle 11g instances on the Bring Your Own License \(BYOL\) model to Oracle 19c\.
+All Oracle 11g instances, including reserved instances, will move to the latest available Release Update \(RU\)\.

 **Important**
 If your DB instance is in the db\.t2\.micro or db\.t3\.micro instance class, your lease will be canceled\.
 You can purchase new reserved instances for the new instance class running on Oracle 19c SE2\.
 For more information, contact AWS Support\.